xenotic-lab/Get-wifi/README.md

   🔹Windows

 ## Caution:
 Do not use this script for any illegal activities.
-Neither the author nor Alt-Ctrl-Lab is responsible for this !.
+Neither the author nor Xenotic-lab is responsible for this !.